Python Project for Intermediates

 – “__init__” method

-This project is highly recommended for Python intermediate students who have attended Python courses and feel comfortable with core Python concepts like loops, methods or functions definition.
+This Python project for intermediates is designed for students who have attended Python courses and feel comfortable with core Python concepts like loops, methods or functions definition.
 It is an excellent job to start building desktop applications and get familiar with the Tkinter library.